 - The market you are in and number of competitors

-If you decide to hire someone to manage your SEO, be sure you are carefully vetting your candidates and getting real value.
-Inexperienced freelancers and fly-by-night companies will promise you big results (and maybe even produce some short-term wins), but you can be left high and dry after the contract expires.
+If you decide to hire someone to provide your dental SEO services, be sure you are carefully vetting your candidates and getting real value.
+Inexperienced freelancers and fly-by-night dental SEO companies will promise you big results (and maybe even produce some short-term wins), but you can be left high and dry after the contract expires.
 Even worse, they may use “black hat” tactics that can result in penalties against you and your website.

-Golden Proportions Marketing has decades of search optimization experience and has delivered proven SEO results for hundreds of dental practices.
-If you want to discuss your SEO needs, contact us today and we’ll help you evaluate your current SEO, perform an audit of your website, define your goals, and outline a complete plan to make sure your new patients can find you online.
+Golden Proportions Marketing has decades of experience providing SEO for dentists just like you, and has delivered proven SEO results for hundreds of practices.
+If you want to discuss your SEO needs, contact us today and we’ll help you evaluate your current dental SEO marketing, perform an audit of your website, define your goals, and outline a complete plan to make sure your new patients can find you online.

 Your Dental SEO Sucks and Other Unsolicited Email Hysteria

 Dental marketing has become a highly competitive business, but dental SEO…look out.
 It’s absolutely cutthroat.
 When business gets slow, the […]